NoMercy235/brick-wrapper/README.md

 ##### 1.2 CSS approach (chosen solution)

 Nothing too fancy here.
 Just using `div` elements with borders of different configurations to simulate the "bumps" of the brick piece.
+Instead of manually writing the CSS, I have used the Tailwind CSS framework to help with development speed.

 #### 2 Background creation and management